arianeitetero/Farmers-Livestock-Weather-app/README.md

 #  Farmers Livestock & Weather App

-A beginner-friendly web application designed to help farmers decide the best time to plant crops based on current weather conditions.
-The app fetches live weather data from **OpenWeatherMap API** and provides simple, actionable advice.
+A beginner-friendly web application that helps farmers decide the best time to plant crops based on **current weather conditions**.
+It fetches live weather data from **OpenWeatherMap API** and provides actionable advice in a simple, card-based format.

 ---

 ## Features
-- Displays current weather for any location.
+- Display current weather for any location
-- Provides planting advice based on weather conditions.
+- Provide planting advice based on weather conditions
-- Beginner-friendly UI with card-based visualization.
+- Beginner-friendly UI with card visualization
-- Docker-ready for easy deployment.
+- Docker-ready for easy deployment
-- Load-balanced across two servers using NGINX for reliability.
+- Load-balanced across two servers using NGINX for reliability

 ---